 The Sarasota City Commission has already placed crucial Charter Amendments on the regularly scheduled November elections – and voting on this was over 2 times more than the March elections!

 Are there any recent examples locally where moving the election has improved turnout?

 The City of Bradenton moved its election from odd number years to even number years in 2010.
 Turnout within the City of Bradenton in 2009 was 14 percent.
 After the elections were moved, turnout increased to 71 percent in 2012, 53 percent in 2014, and 66 percent in 2016.

 How will moving the election impact turnout among various demographics within the community?

 Turnout often doubles or triples among various demographics as proven in the 2016 November elections and 2017 May elections.

-In May 2017, the turnout among African Americans was 3.99 percent compared to 9.7 percent in November of 2016.
+In May 2017, the voter composition among African Americans was 3.99 percent compared to 9.7 percent in November of 2016.
 The trend is also consistent for the Hispanic and young voters.
-Turnout among Hispanics was 1.98 percent in May compared to 5.55 percent in November.
-Turnout among voters 29 and younger nearly tripled in the November election with 3.79 percent of registered voters participating in 2017 compared to 10.86 percent in 2016.
+Voter composition among Hispanics was 1.98 percent in May compared to 5.55 percent in November.
+Voter composition among voters 29 and younger nearly tripled in the November election with 3.79 percent of registered voters participating in 2017 compared to 10.86 percent in 2016.